Master of Arts (MA) in

 Begin a Career That Changes Lives

-While enrolled in this online program, you will enjoy active learning opportunities and a curriculum complete with live class lectures and clinical experiences.
-Upon graduation you will be prepared to work in public and private settings, rural and urban communities and address a diverse array of needs.
+This program is designed to provide you with active learning opportunities and a curriculum complete with live class lectures and clinical experiences.
+Upon graduation you will be prepared to work in public and private settings and rural and urban communities.
+You’ll be able to address a diverse array of needs and support individuals in recovery, improving their quality of life.

-There are funding opportunities available for students who qualify through Project STAR and the Rehabilitation Services Association’s Long-Term Training program.
+Funding opportunities are available for students who qualify through Project STAR and the Rehabilitation Services Association’s Long-Term Training program.

-- Application Priority DeadlineMay 15 for fall admission; October 15 for spring admission; March 15 for summer admission
+- Application Priority DeadlineMay 15 for fall admission; October 15 for spring admission; March 15 for summer admission.
+Applications taken after priority deadline if space is available.

 - Fees$10 College of Education graduate fee (per credit hour)